 Facts really do matter.
 Science and fact should replace the current raft of ideology and myth.

-Cannabis Use and Affects on the Brain
+Cannabis Use and Effects on the Brain

 Some short-term effects may include immediate changes in thoughts, perceptions and information processing.
 The cognitive process most clearly affected is short-term memory, but this usually disappears as soon as the person is no longer affected.
 So, what about long-term effects?
 There’s no convincing evidence that even heavy, long-term use by adults permanently impairs memory or other cognitive functions.